 Neuroscientist, Educator, Mentor

 I started working at the National Institutes of Health the Summer of my Junior year in high school.
 I went on to earn a BS in Biology from Case Western Reserve University.
 Now, I am a PhD candidate in Neuroscience and Behavior at UMass Amherst.
+I also edit academic papers with Enago and write and edit science education videos with SciShow.

 My success so far can be largely attributed to my mentors along the way: Orna Cohen-Fix, Ally Walters, Dan Wesson, Kaitlin Carlson, Elena Vazey, and Sonji Johnson-Anderson.
 They taught me the unwritten rules of research and mentorship and have supported my scientific growth for almost a decade now.